 The role of physically simulated characters in video games and movies has been anticipated for quite some time but to this date is mostly present as passive ragdoll interactions.
-Promising research has however been proposed to improve this situation.
-Methods for automatically switching from kinematics to physics only when needed have been developed [7], and methods for the extraction of the style in a motion capture clip have been transferred to physically simulated characters [8].
-Complex motion capture sequences have also been achieved with physically simulated characters [3], however requiring computationally heavy sampling strategies.
+Promising research has however been proposed to improve physics based characters while maintaining real-time performance and the realism of motion capture data.
+Macchietto et al. [10] used momentum control to allow a character to follow motion capture data while responding to large disturbances.
+Methods for automatically switching from kinematics to physics only when needed have been developed [11], and methods for extracting the style in a motion capture clip have been transferred to physically simulated characters [12].
+Complex motion capture sequences have also been achieved with physically simulated characters [3], however requiring computationally heavy sampling strategies and without response to disturbances.
+DaSilva et al. [13] explored adaptation of human styles from motion capture to Physics-based characters.
+The use of motion capture data is desirable because it guarantees realistic motions, but it also serves to understand the principles of how humans (and other animals) interact with the physical world.